johann-solo/oliveandmango.github.io/site/content/blog/2018-11-08-creamy-tuscan-tortellini-soup.md

 categories: ["soups"]
 tags: ["pasta", "Italian"]
 excerpt: This luscious brothy soup full of hearty ingredients is sure to fill your belly and warm your soul
-keywords: ["pasta", "Italian"]
+keywords: ["soup pasta", "Italian soups", "Tuscan soups", "under 30 min"]
 description: This luscious creamy Tuscan tortellini soup is full of hearty ingredients and is sure to fill your belly and warm your soul.
 This tortellini soup can be cooked in under 30 minutes and prepared in several different ways.
 ---

-This luscious brothy soup is full of hearty ingredients and is sure to fill your belly and warm your soul.
+This luscious, brothy tortellini soup is full of hearty ingredients and is sure to fill your belly and warm your soul.
 I absolutely love a soup like this that’s full of flavour but doesn’t require hours of simmering.
 It’s easily done in under 30 minutes – that is the beauty of tortellini.
 This is such a great midweek option as it cooks up so quickly and can be prepared in so many ways and with so many sauces.
 Tortellini also comes in a gluten free form which is great for those who have sensitivities.
 They are a total life saver on busy days when you just don’t have the time to invent a meal.
 We always have a pack in the freezer just for days like that.
 </br>
 </br>
 ![Creamy Tuscan Tortellini Soup](/images/uploads/2018_11_08_creamy_tuscan_tortellini_soup_2.jpg)